 Because RealtyShares closed its doors to new investors at the end of 2018, there was a lot of uncertainty regarding what would happen to the existing deals.
 Would some shady sponsors try and take advantage of the closure and not follow their operating agreement?
 Would investor's money disappear into a black hole?

 For about five months, there was not a lot of clarity as to what was going on as RealtyShares sought a buyer.
 In the end, a company by the name of IRM was created to manage the existing book of business through to completion.

 IRM would earn the remaining fees and investors would feel more confident that someone was at the helm to make sure sponsors kept doing what they were supposed to be doing.

 Once IRM took over, it would take them another three months or so to get familiar with all the deals, the interface, and the sponsors.
 Only then did updates start coming out again.
 Further, there were many examples where payments took longer than usual to pay out.

-I was never really worried my money would disappear because the operation of RealtyShares and the individual real estate investments I made were in separate LLCs.
-Besides, sponsors wouldn’t want to risk committing fraud in such a public setting.
+I was never really worried my money would disappear.
+The operation of RealtyShares and the individual real estate investments I made were in separate LLCs.
+Besides, sponsors wouldn't want to risk committing fraud in such a public setting.

-If you are very worried about platform risk, CrowdStreet has a unique business model where they connect the investor directly with the sponsor.
-In other words, if you invest in one of their deals, you will be investing on the sponsor’s platform.
+If you are very worried about platform risk, CrowdStreet has a unique business model.
+CrowdStreet connects the investor directly with the sponsor.
+In other words, if you invest in one of their deals, you will be investing on the sponsor's platform.
 This could be lower risk or higher risk, depending on the sponsor.